MaoDeMatos/portfolio/README.md

 - NGINX server
 - PHP-fpm server

+Just use :
-Just use `docker-compose up -d` to run the app and `docker-compose stop` to stop it (or `docker-compose down` to completely remove it).
+- `docker-compose up -d` to run the app
+- `docker-compose stop` to stop it
+- `docker-compose down` to completely remove it